-- Now, we revisit the four limitations of the traditional demand systems and see that the Logit model overcomes these limitations. - [1] Positive consumption of all products

-No problem.
-As a discrete choice model, the logit does not have this issue. - [2] "Too many" parameters

-No problem.
-The number of parameters $(\alpha, \beta)$ is K+1 that does not increase with the number of products J. Having many products (large J) is a blessing for this model (more degrees of freedom, more precise estimates). - [3] Finding instruments for prices.
+- Let's revisit the limitations of the traditional demand systems and see that the Logit model overcomes these limitations. - [1] Positive consumption of all products.
+As a discrete choice model, the logit does not have this unrealistic prediction. - [2] "Too many" parameters.
+The number of parameters (α, β) is K+1 that does not increase with the number of products J. Having many products (large J) is a blessing for this model (more degrees of freedom, more precise estimates). - [3] Finding instruments for prices.
 There is only one endogenous regressor in the model.
-We need only one instrument.
-[More on this below]. - [4] Problems to predict demand of new varieties

-No problem.
-We can predict the demand of any hypothetical products.
+We need only one instrument. - [4] Predict demand of new varieties.
+Given (α, β) , we can predict the demand of any hypothetical product with characteristics (p^, \mathbf{X}^) .
+[More on this below].

+Victor Aguirregabiria () Demand February 22, 2021 26 / 30